 Process addictions are often misunderstood.
 Many people think of them as “lesser” addictions, but they can be just as damaging and can worsen or lead to substance use disorders.
 So here’s what you need to know about process addictions and keeping them from harming your personal life and career.

 Process addiction is characterized by being addicted to a certain behavior or action.
 Some examples of process addictions include work, gambling, shopping, and internet use.
 If you or someone you know seems unable to stop engaging in certain behaviors, and it’s negatively impacting their life, they may be struggling with a process addiction.
 There are treatment options available that can help people overcome their addiction and live healthy, fulfilling life.
-Headwaters at Origins is here to provide care and support through every step of recovery from process addictions.
+Headwaters is here to provide care and support through every step of recovery from process addictions.

 Definition of a Process Addiction

 A process addiction can be defined as a behavioral addiction that is characterized by an individual’s preoccupation with a certain activity, often compulsive, that results in negative consequences.
 This could involve anything from video gaming, shopping, gambling, texting, surfing the web, or overeating.
 As with any addiction, those suffering from a process addiction may struggle to refrain from their urge even when they know it will cause them harm.
 People with process addictions often require the help of therapy and other forms of professional treatment to learn how to manage behavioral patterns properly.

 Examples of Process Addictions